 Table of Contents

 When considering paying for home care supplies, it is helpful to have a clear definition of what is and is not considered to be a home care supply.
 Supplies are generally, but not always disposable.
-If they are designed for repeat use, their usage is limited to a single individual.
-While they are intended to serve a medical purpose, a prescription is not usually required to obtain them.
+If they are designed for repeat use, their usage is limited to a single individual (meaning it is not appropriate to share the item for hygienic reasons).
+While home care supplies are intended to serve a medical purpose, a prescription is not usually required to obtain them.

 Home care supplies are also referred to as consumable medical supplies and should be distinguished from durable medical equipment which is always intended for repeat usage.
 As examples, home care supplies include items such as adult diapers, other incontinence and urological supplies, ostomy bags and accessories and diabetic test strips and lancets.

-These types of insurance are designed more to help beneficiaries with the deductibles and co-payments associated with Medicare; they do not typically add new areas of coverage.
+Medicare Supplemental Insurance and Medicare Advantage Plans are intended to help beneficiaries with Medicare deductibles and co-payments; they do not typically add new areas of coverage.
 For example, Medicare does not pay for adult diapers, therefore Advantage and Supplemental Plans do not either.
 However, because Medicare pays for 80% of diabetic and ostomy supplies, these plans will cover the remaining 20% for participants.

 The VA pays for home care supplies including incontinence supplies provided the items are medically necessary.